x

 Now, we don’t have a crystal ball.
 But here’s the thing: Even if the Fed doesn’t announce a rate change, they often signal how they might adjust rates in the future.

-Our team at Marcus, along with our colleagues at Goldman Sachs, has been paying close attention to the Fed and other key developments in the economy.
+Our team at Marcus, along with our colleagues at Goldman Sachs, pays close attention to the Fed and other key developments in the economy.

 While it’s hard to predict the future, we hope to encourage you to continue to save and work toward your financial goals.